10-3-pursuit/unit-fundamentals/markdown/readme.md

 Read the following webpage: [GitHub: Mastering Markdown](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown)

-You should read the section called "Start Writing on Github" - "Basic formatting syntax"
+You should read the section from the sidebar called "Start Writing on Github" -> "Basic formatting syntax"

 You do not need to read these sections:
 - Referencing issues and pull requests